 In Scenario 1, the annual amount of New Starts funding has been capped at a maximum of \$150 million per year.
 Under this scenario the City would not receive the full balance of New Starts funds until FY2022.
-The City would still issue approximately \$842 million in GANs to leverage the FFGA revenues, although the annual debt service would be sized to less than \$150 million per year so that it would not exceed the total amount of New Starts revenues expected in the following year.
+The City would still issue approximately \$855 million in GANs to leverage the FFGA revenues, although the annual debt service would be sized to less than \$150 million per year so that it would not exceed the total amount of New Starts revenues expected in the following year.

-Even with the issuance of GANs, the reduction in federal funds during the peak construction period would require additional bonds backed by GET Surcharge revenues to September of 2023, which would result in a positive cash balance of \$55 million.
+Even with the issuance of GANs, the reduction in federal funds during the peak construction period would require additional bonds backed by GET Surcharge revenues to be issued during FY2014-FY2019.
+Without any further mitigation, this scenario would result in a \$33 million funding shortfall.
+The City could mitigate this scenario fully by implementing and bonding against revenue from a value capture mechanism, which would result in a positive end balance of \$57 million.